Trade tensions set for brighter U.S. corporate spotlight

 “Contacts in various sectors including manufacturing, agriculture, and transportation expressed concern about the newly imposed and/or proposed tariffs,” according to the report, which covered the period from March to early April.

-Martin Anstice, the chief executive of Lam Research LCRX.O, said this week that the chip equipment maker had yet to see an impact on its business from tariffs, but was watching for any dampening of consumer confidence or changes to domestic equipment company agendas.
+Martin Anstice, the chief executive of Lam Research, said this week that the chip equipment maker had yet to see an impact on its business from tariffs, but was watching for any dampening of consumer confidence or changes to domestic equipment company agendas.

 “If things got a little bit tit-for-tat, then there are obviously risks at a minimum that we need to be attentive to,” Anstice told analysts on a conference call.

-Honeywell (HON.N) Chief Financial Officer Tom Szlosek called the China tariffs “a fluid situation”, and that the diversified industrial manufacturer was assessing its exposure “while also actively developing mitigation plans.”
+Honeywell Chief Financial Officer Tom Szlosek called the China tariffs “a fluid situation”, and that the diversified industrial manufacturer was assessing its exposure “while also actively developing mitigation plans.”

-Any trade war would erode economic growth and affect its business, said Hamid Moghadam, CEO of Prologis Inc (PLD.N), a real estate company specializing in warehouses, but he added that “I don’t think we’re quite there yet.”
+Any trade war would erode economic growth and affect its business, said Hamid Moghadam, CEO of Prologis Inc, a real estate company specializing in warehouses, but he added that “I don’t think we’re quite there yet.”

 “All of our customers that I’m aware of have basically had their head down doing their business and not paying too much attention to what comes out in the tweets in the morning until there’s something specific they can react to,” Moghadam said on his company’s call.